 A full Placemaking and Public Estate report was published by A-S:L in July 2018.

-As a result of the work to date, Stirling Council, on behalf of the Community Council, submitted an application to Sustrans Scotland’s Community Links programme, and in November 2018 we were awarded £250,000 to enable the full design of an Active Travel Plan for Balfron.
-This is now in progress under the banner Balfron Active Places – A Space for Living initiative.
+As a result of the work completed, Stirling Council, on behalf of the Community Council, submitted an application to Sustrans Scotland’s Community Links programme, and in November 2018 we were awarded £250,000 to enable the full design of an Active Travel Plan for Balfron.
+This now progresses under the banner Balfron Active Places – A Space for Living initiative.

-Further details can be found in the February 2019 newsletter, and on the Active Places website, where you can get involved in the project as it develops.
+Further details of all the design ideas can be found on the Active Places website, where you can get involved in the project as it develops.
 There is also a Twitter feed @BalfronActive.
 Further details of consultation events will be publicised here and on the Balfron Community Council noticeboards at the carpark and outside Doyle’s Café.